weynandkuijpers/change_is_good/README.md

 All is welcome - if you think of someone that is missing here - please tell him about this.

-In the true spirit of being open and sharing - this is a living thing.
-If for some reason we have mnissed out on people they can always add their controbution by creating a pull request.
+In the true spirit of being open and sharing - this is a living document.
+The idea was to start with a group of people that would reach out to a larger group of people that would reach out .....   etc. etc.  If for some reason we have missed out on people they can always add their contribution by creating a pull request.

 New items can be added in two ways:
 - add a file to the ./quotes/todo directory